Brondo765/New-Member-Bot/README.md

 # New-member-bot
 Discord bot which adds a new member to a specified role within the server.
+To invite to your server simply click this link: https://discordapp.com/api/oauth2/authorize?client_id=695025002512384000&permissions=268511248&scope=bot

 ## Requirements
 - Discord server and Admin permissions